The world’s biggest non-government community health provider

 Impact at scale

-Our community health workers are supported by a broader network of health professionals, such as midwives, paramedics and scientists, as well as an extensive system of health facilities, such as primary health care centres, maternity clinics in hard-to-reach areas and tuberculosis diagnostic centres.
+BRAC community health workers are supported by a broader network of health professionals, such as midwives, paramedics, and scientists, as well as an extensive system of health facilities, such as primary healthcare centers, maternity clinics in hard-to-reach areas, and tuberculosis diagnostic centers.
 We create scalable solutions and work with the government and private providers to scale them up to achieve national and global health targets.
-Our approach focuses primarily on health promotion and prevention, but also works to create a culture of accessing health care support, and strengthens community capacity for long-term healthier lives.

 Explore impact stories